RMI-PACTA/r2dii.plot/tests/testthat/_snaps/plot_trajectory.md

     metric, region, scenario_source, technology
     Is your data `market_share`-like?

-# with cero-row data errors gracefully
+# with zero-row data errors gracefully

-    `cero_row` must have some rows but has none.
+    `zero_row` must have some rows but has none.

 # with too many sectors errors gracefully